 Other financial liabilities - This category consists of liabilities carried at amortized cost using the effective interest method.
-The Company derecognizes a financial liability when its contractual obligations are discharged, cancelled or expire.
-As at December 31, 2020 and 2019, the Company has classified its accounts payable and accrued liabilities as other financial liabilities
+As at December 31, 2021 and 2020, the Company has classified its accounts payable and accrued liabilities as other financial liabilities

-Refer to Note 14 for further disclosures.
+Refer to Note 15 for further disclosures.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2021 and 2020 (Expressed in Canadian Dollars)